ping/odmpy/README.md

   -h, --help            show this help message and exit --settings SETTINGS_FOLDER
                         Settings folder to store odmpy required settings, e.g. Libby authentication.
-  --ebooks              Include ebook (EPUB) loans.
+  --ebooks              Include ebook (EPUB) loans (experimental).
 An EPUB (DRM) loan will be downloaded as an .acsm file
                         which can be opened in Adobe Digital Editions for offline reading.
                         Refer to https://help.overdrive.com/en-us/0577.html and
                         https://help.overdrive.com/en-us/0005.html for more information.
                         An open EPUB (no DRM) loan will be downloaded as an .epub file which can be opened in any EPUB-compatible reader.
+  --magazines           Include magazines loans (experimental).
   -d DOWNLOAD_DIR, --downloaddir DOWNLOAD_DIR
                         Download folder path.
   -c, --chapters        Add chapter marks (experimental).